nebari-dev/nebari/docs/source/installation/usage.md

 Securely generated default random password=R1E8aWedaQVU6kKv for Keycloak root user stored at path=/tmp/QHUB_DEFAULT_PASSWORD
 ```

-This password is also available in the `qhub-config.yaml` file under the security.keycloak.initial_root_password field.
+This password is also available in the `qhub-config.yaml` file under the `security.keycloak.initial_root_password field`.
 It's required in the next page of these docs for logging in to your QHub.

 This `qhub init` command generates the `qhub-config.yaml` config file
 with an infrastructure to be deployed on `aws`, named `projectname`, with a